 “That’s right, you didn’t do anything wrong.
 You didn't receive any complaints before now, did you?”

 “Yes, yes, thank you...”
-She hadn't been sure if that would help settle their argument, but it worked somehow.
+She hadn't been sure that would help settle their argument, but it worked somehow.
 Now deep into her own thoughts, she sighed.

 Why is marriage like this?
 Is this struggle really absolutely necessary?